1. Philosophy is interesting

 - Does life have meaning?

-- Are morals truths absolute or relative to culture?
+- Are ethical truths absolute or relative?

 - Is there more to a good life than happiness?